thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 # 1 Introduction

-The shortwave downward solar irradiance (SDR) at Earth's surface plays a significant role, on its climate.
-Changes of the SDR can be related to changes on Earth's energy budget, the mechanisms of climate change, and water and carbon cycles (Wild 2009).
-It can also affect solar and agricultural production, and all living organisms.
-Studies of SDR variability have identified some distinct SDR trends on different regions of the world on different time periods.
-The term 'brightening' is generally used to describe periods of positive SDR trend, and 'dimming' for negative trend (Wild 2009).
-There are many cases in the long term records of irradiance, showing a systematic change in the magnitude of the trend, occurring roughly in the last decades of the 20th century.
-On multiple stations in China, a dimming period was reported until about 2000, followed by a brightening period (Yang et al.
+The shortwave downward solar irradiance (SDR) at Earth's surface plays a significant role on its climate.
+Changes in the SDR can be related to changes in Earth's energy budget, the mechanisms of climate change, and water and carbon cycles (Wild 2009).
+It can also affect solar and agricultural production and all living organisms.
+Studies of SDR variability have identified some distinct SDR trends in different regions of the world in different time periods.
+The term 'brightening' is generally used to describe periods of positive SDR trend, and 'dimming' for periods of negative trend (Wild 2009).
+There are many cases in the long-term records of irradiance showing a systematic change in the magnitude of the trend, occurring roughly in the last decades of the 20th century.
+At multiple stations in China, a dimming period was reported until about 2000, followed by a brightening period (Yang et al.
 2021).
 A similar pattern was identified, with a breaking point around 1980, for stations in Central Europe (Wild et al. 2021) and Brazil (Yamasoe et al. 2021).
-On global scale, an Artificial Intelligence aided spatial analysis on continental level with data from multiple stations reached similar conclusions for these regions and for the global trend (Yuan, Leirvik, and Wild 2021).
+On global scale, an artificial intelligence aided spatial analysis on the continental level with data from multiple stations reached similar conclusions for these regions and for the global trend (Yuan, Leirvik, and Wild 2021).

 There is a consensus among researchers that the major factor affecting the variability of SDR attenuation is the interactions of solar